maendeleolab/maendeleolab_vpc/README.md

 This script was built with the intention to simplify its use.

-It can run on any Linux environment in AWS or on-premises able to install Python 3.6.9 (or higher) and awscli version 2.
+It can run on any Linux environment in AWS or on-premises, that is able to install Python 3.6.9 (or higher) and awscli version 2.

-The objective is to create a VPC tagged with a unique name, including a CIDR range and the capability to add a secondary CIDR.
+It is capable to create a unique VPC, including a primary CIDR and the option to add a secondary CIDR.

 The scripts are idempotent.
 This means, if the resource tag name already exists, it will not create another one.